glmdgrielson/poketools/README.md

 Thus, this project: a port of ElementalKnight's PTU Pokémon Generator in the slightly more portable format of Python scripts.

+Data for this project is partially stolen from [https://github.com/fedorablewill/ptu-toolkit](ptu-toolkit) and rewritten for my own preferences.

 Things It Do
 ------------
 * Work on my machine.